annebeaubien/annebeaubien.github.io/Content/recipes/cheese-less_cheese_sauce.md

 1. Use as you would any regular cheese sauce.

 There are several similar cheese-less sauce recipes out there.
-This one was adapted from two others, the "Not-so cheese sauce" from the Vitamix cookbook and the INLINE-LINK-START href="http://blog.wholefoodsmarket.com/2010/10/engine-2s-macaroni-not-cheese/" target="_blank">"Macaroni and Not Cheese" INLINE-LINK-END recipe from the Engine 2 diet.
+This one was adapted from two others, the "Not-so cheese sauce" from the Vitamix cookbook and the "Macaroni and Not Cheese" recipe from the Engine 2 diet: http://blog.wholefoodsmarket.com/2010/10/engine-2s-macaroni-not-cheese/

 I found both of these recipes lacking in flavor and too many unnecessary steps so I came up with a simplified recipe with different ingredient ratios.